platformatic/platformatic/docs/reference/service/configuration.md

 The `.env` file must be located in the same folder as the Platformatic configuration file or in the current working directory.

-Environment variables can also be set directly on the commmand line, for example:
+Environment variables can also be set directly on the command line, for example:

 ```bash
 PLT_SERVER_LOGGER_LEVEL=debug npx platformatic service